gelarpambudi/ansible-et4044/README.md

     - There are 2 backend services, XYZ Service and ABC Service.
     - Provisioner server acts as Ansible Controller
 * Create service health check using Ansible
-    - The health check if performed to make sure all of the services is always up.
+    - The health check is performed to make sure all of the services are always up.
 It will automatically restart the service when the service is unhealthy/down
-    - If the services is unhealthy/down, Provisioner server will send a notification to Telegram Bot.
+    - If the services is unhealthy/down, provisioner server will send a notification to Telegram Bot.

 ### Requirement
 - OS Ubuntu Server 18.04